mashbash2150/LitterLogic-Backend/README.md

 ####

 ** NOTE: API calls are currently hard coded, not based on state, in order to facilitate a better demo experience.
-This way, a visitor can view existing cat/user/trigger data from the only sensor built.
+This way, a visitor can view existing cat/user/trigger data from the prototype sensor.

-LitterLogic will feature PERN stack technologies.
-The backend will include:

-- Postgres for ingesting and storing User, &  Cat information, as well as Trigger data sent as JSON objects through API.
-- Express/Node to enable web server by which front and back ends are connected